sushil1902/sushil1902/README.md

 - 👋 Hi, I’m Sushil Thakur
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m learning Data Science from INSAID.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me